phogroup/pho_group_website/content/authors/son/_index.md

   #- Visitors
 ---

-My current research interests are the analysis, numerical and neural network-based approximation methods for differential equations and dynamical systems, also applications of such methods to Digital Twin.
+My current research interests are the analysis, numerical and neural network-based approximation methods for differential equations and dynamical systems, also applications of such methods to Digital Twins.